desktop/dugite/docs/updating-git.md

 When a new version of Git is released, this package needs to update a couple of pieces to consume this new version.
-Ideally we should update all supported platforms to the same version, to ensure things
+Ideally we should update all supported platforms to the same version, to ensure consumers of the package get the same behaviour across different platforms.

 The most important part is in [`lib/download-git.ts`](https://github.com/desktop/git-kitchen-sink/blob/master/lib/download-git.ts) as this lists where to retrieve Git from, based on your platform.